Whole Building Life Cycle Assessment Workshops | Royal Architectural Institute of Canada

 1. An automatically generated confirmation will be emailed to you upon completion of registration.

-2. A reminder email will be sent to all registrants no later than 2 weeks before the event.
+2. A reminder email will be sent to all registrants the week before the event.

-3. Attendance: Participants are required to attend at least 80% of a webinar in order to receive a certificate of participation.
+3. Attendance: Participants are required to attend at least 80% of a session in order to receive a certificate of participation.

 Subject Matter Experts